 1. The first ETF created was the Toronto Index Participation Fund (TIP 35), in April 1990

-Information current as at 31 December 2017.
+Information current as at 19 September 2019.
 This document has been created by Westpac Financial Services Limited (ABN 20 000 241 127, AFSL 233716).
-This This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
-This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to your personal objectives, financial situation and needs having regard to these factors before acting on it.
+This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
+This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This article may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
-Westpac Financial Services Limited and some of its related entities may have invested in the past, currently or in the future, in some of the ETFs referred to in this document. ©Westpac Financial Services Ltd 2018.
+Westpac Financial Services Limited and some of its related entities may have invested in the past, currently or in the future, in some of the ETFs referred to in this document. ©Westpac Financial Services Ltd 2019

 BT Portfolio Services Ltd ABN 73 095 055 208 AFSL 233715 (BTPS) operates BT Invest.
 Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714 (Westpac) is the issuer of BT Invest Cash Management Account (BT CMA).
 Westpac Financial Services Ltd ABN 20 000 241 127 AFSL 233716 (WFSL) is the responsible entity and issuer of BT Managed Portfolios.
 Together, these products are referred to as the BT Invest products.
 A Product Disclosure Statement or other disclosure document (PDS) for the BT Invest products can be obtained by contacting BT on 132 135, or by visiting https://www.bt.com.au/personal/investments/solutions/investment-portfolio/bt-invest.html.
 You should obtain and consider the relevant disclosure documents before deciding whether to acquire, continue to hold or dispose of interests in the BT Invest products.
 BTPS and WFSL are subsidiaries of Westpac.
 Apart from any interest investors may have in Westpac term deposits, Westpac securities or BT CMA acquired through the BT Invest products, an investment in, or acquired using the BT Invest products, is not an investment in, deposit with or any other liability of Westpac or any other company in the Westpac Group.
 These investments are subject to investment risk, including possible delays in repayment of withdrawal proceeds and loss of income and principal invested.
 Westpac and its related entities do not stand behind or otherwise guarantee the capital value or investment performance of any investments in, or acquired through, BT Invest products.
 You should consider whether or not BT Invest is appropriate for you.